PhilZ-cwm6/truenas_scripts/README.md

 **Positional parameters :**
 * target_mount_point   : taget dataset/directory where the config files will be saved under a created subdir called 'save_config'
-* filecheck_mount_point: name of a file or directory that must be in the specified 'target_mount_point' it ensures that the target path is properly mounted before doing a backup job
+* filecheck_mount_point: name of a file or directory that must be in the specified 'target_mount_point'.
+It ensures that the target path is properly mounted before doing a backup job
 * if omitted, you must edit below 'target_mount_point' and 'filecheck_mount_point' variables
 * when provided by command line, they will override the 2 inscript variables